KesPatil/ALK_files_2021_PNAS/README.md

 "https://biophyscode.github.io/molecular_dynamics_lab/"

 All the requisite files needed to setup and run the simulations are  included in the F_unbiased.
-We followed Bevan Lab Tutorials: "Lysozyme in water" example  <br />
+We followed Bevan Lab Tutorials: "Lysozyme in water" example for equilibration and production <br />
 http://www.mdtutorials.com/gmx/lysozyme/index.html
 </p>